bobby-palmer/quickclip/README.md

   - if NAME is not specified, it will default to the folder name.
 - list all marks with `quickclip list`
 - remove a clip with ` quickclip remove {NAME}`
-- print a clip path with `quickclip goto {NAME}`
+- go to a saved directory with `goto {NAME}`
-- open a GUI for the goto command with `quickclip goto`
+  - if NAME is un specified it will open a TUI with all your saved directories
 ### Tips
 - Saving quickclip as an alias for your shell such as `alias qc = quickclip`
 - create a shell goto function to cd to the output of the quickclip goto command